-Aims
+1. Aims

-The aims of our first aid policy are to:
+- The aims of our first aid policy are to: - Ensure the health and safety of all staff, pupils and visitors - Ensure that staff and governors are aware of their responsibilities with regards to health and safety - Provide a framework for responding to an incident and recording and reporting the outcomes

-- Ensure the health and safety of all pupils, staff and visitors - Ensure that staff and governors are aware of their responsibilities with regards to health and safety - Provide a framework for responding to an incident and recording and reporting the outcomes
+2. Legislation and guidance

-Legislation and guidance
+This policy is based on the Statutory Framework for the Early Years Foundation Stage, advice from the Department for Education on first aid in schools and health and safety in schools, guidance from the Health and Safety Executive (HSE) on incident reporting in schools, and the following legislation:

-- This policy is based on the Statutory Framework for the Early Years Foundation Stage, advice from the Department for Education on first aid in schools and health and safety in schools, and the following legislation: - The Health and Safety (First Aid) Regulations 1981, which state that employers must provide adequate and appropriate equipment and facilities to enable first aid to be administered to employees, and qualified first aid personnel - The Management of Health and Safety at Work Regulations 1992, which require employers to make an assessment of the risks to the health and safety of their employees - The Management of Health and Safety at Work Regulations 1999, which require employers to carry out risk assessments, make arrangements to implement necessary measures, and arrange for appropriate information and training - The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013, which state that some accidents must be reported to the Health and Safety Executive (HSE), and set out the timeframe for this and how long records of such accidents must be kept - Social Security (Claims and Payments) Regulations 1979, which set out rules on the retention of accident records - The School Premises (England) Regulations 2012, which require that suitable space is provided to cater for the medical and therapy needs of pupils
+- The Health and Safety (First-Aid) Regulations 1981, which state that employers must provide adequate and appropriate equipment and facilities to enable first aid to be administered to employees, and qualified first aid personnel - The Management of Health and Safety at Work Regulations 1992, which require employers to make an assessment of the risks to the health and safety of their employees - The Management of Health and Safety at Work Regulations 1999, which require employers to carry out risk assessments, make arrangements to implement necessary measures, and arrange for appropriate information and training - The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013, which state that some accidents must be reported to the Health and Safety Executive (HSE), and set out the timeframe for this and how long records of such accidents must be kept - Social Security (Claims and Payments) Regulations 1979, which set out rules on the retention of accident records - The School Premises (England) Regulations 2012, which require that suitable space is provided to cater for the medical and therapy needs of pupils

-Roles and responsibilities
+3. Roles and responsibilities

-Appointed person(s) and first aiders
+3.1 Appointed person(s) and first aiders

-The school's appointed person is Carol Corbitt and all staff have pediatric first aid training which is updated every three years.
-They are Pediatric First Aiders and are responsible for:
+The school's appointed persons are the Head of School and Assistant Headteacher/SENDCO.
+All staff have paediatric first aid training which is updated every three years.
+They are Paediatric First Aiders and are responsible for:

-- Taking charge when someone is injured or becomes ill - Ensuring there is an adequate supply of medical materials in first aid kits, and replenishing the contents of these kits - · Ensuring that an ambulance or other professional medical help is summoned when appropriate - First aiders are trained and qualified to carry out the role (see section 7) and are responsible for: - Acting as first responders to any incidents; they will assess the situation where there is an injured or ill person, and provide immediate and appropriate treatment - Sending pupils home to recover, where necessary - Filling in an accident report on the same day, or as soon as is reasonably practicable, after an incident (see the template in appendix 1) - Keeping their contact details up to date
+- Taking charge when someone is injured or becomes ill - Ensuring there is an adequate supply of medical materials in first aid kits, and replenishing the contents of these kits - Ensuring that an ambulance or other professional medical help is summoned when appropriate - Acting as first responders to any incidents; they will assess the situation where there is an injured or ill person, and provide immediate and appropriate treatment - Sending pupils home to recover, where necessary - Filling in an accident report on the same day as, or as soon as is reasonably practicable after, an incident - · Keeping their contact details up to date

-We also have 3 first aiders with the First Aid at Work qualification.
+We also have 2 first aiders with the First Aid at Work qualification.

-The local authority and governing board
+3.2 The local authority and governing board